rgilks/planeo/docs/text-to-speech.md

 ## Overview

+Currently, the `generateAudio` service (see `src/lib/audioService.ts`) returns a static test audio URL (e.g., a T-Rex roar) for development and testing purposes, rather than dynamically generating speech for each message using Google Cloud TTS.
+The implementation details below describe the setup for the Google Cloud TTS integration that was prototyped or is planned for full integration.

 The TTS system is designed to provide a distinct and consistent voice for each user in the chat.
 When a new chat message is received, if it's not from the current user and not a command message (e.g., starting with `/`), the system will automatically synthesize the message text into speech and play it.